Drug information

 What is amoxicillin/clavulanate potassium?

-Amoxicillin/clavulanate potassium is an antibacterial prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of certain bacterial infections, such as lower respiratory tract infections, including community acquired pneumonia; ear and sinus infections; skin infections; and urinary tract infections.
+Amoxicillin/clavulanate potassium is an antibacterial prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of certain bacterial infections, such as infections of the ear and sinus; skin; urinary tract; and lower respiratory tract (including pneumonia).

 Community-acquired pneumonia, a bacterial respiratory disease, can be an opportunistic infection (OI) of HIV.
 An OI is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as people with HIV—than in people with healthy immune systems.
 To learn more about OIs, read the HIVinfo What is an Opportunistic Infection? fact sheet.